cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 ![Invariant Mass histogram](../fig/prints/tbrowser2.png)

-You can double click each plot to see it's content:
+You can double click each plot to see its content:

 ![Invariant Mass histogram](../fig/prints/tbrowser3.png)